andrew henderson menu

 This Baltic country is more than pure charm – corporate tax rates are also relatively low, making Lithuania’s business visa even more appealing.

-Lithuania is yet another European country where you can set up a business and get residence in exchange — it’s as easy as that.
+Lithuania is yet another European country where you can set up a business and get a residence permit as part of the deal.

 In fact, Lithuanian residence by way of investing in a business is one of the easiest to obtain in Europe, with no excessive requirements and not that much red tape either.